 Registering for the Early Years Entitlement

-- Providers must be on either the Ofsted Early Years Register, Ofsted Schools Register or inspected under the Independent Schools Inspectorate and follow the Early Years Foundation Stage Framework (EYFS) learning and development and welfare requirements;
+- Providers must be on either the Ofsted Early Years Register, or Ofsted Schools Register or inspected under the Independent Schools Inspectorate and follow the Early Years Foundation Stage Framework (EYFS) learning and development and welfare requirements.

-- Eligibility is based on your Ofsted outcome, so this means that if you have an “inadequate” outcome, you will not be eligible to offer the Early Years Entitlement;
+- Eligibility is based on your Ofsted outcome.
+This means that if you have an “inadequate” outcome, you will not be eligible to offer the Early Years Entitlement.

 - The provider must be rated ‘Good’ or ‘Outstanding’ to offer Funding for eligible 2 year olds.
 If the provider has not yet been inspected by Ofsted, then it will be registered for 2, 3 and 4 year olds.